 Ayrton Senna took pole position for seven consecutive seasons at the San Marino Grand Prix between 1985 and 1991.
 Three of those poles were with Lotus, while the latter four were with McLaren.
 Senna’s largest pole margin at the track was 0.771 seconds, which is the margin by which he out-qualified Alain Prost in only their second race as McLaren team-mates.

 Senna went on to take one more pole at Imola, with Williams in 1994.
 Sadly, that would be the Brazilian’s last F1 start as he lost his life in a crash just seven laps into the fateful 1994 San Marino Grand Prix.

-Michael Schumacher, Suzuka
+Michael Schumacher, 8 poles at Suzuka

 Suzuka is a special place for Michael Schumacher and Ferrari fans.
 The Japanese circuit is the scene of the German’s first Ferrari title win in 2000 – the Scuderia’s first in 21 years.
 Schumacher was a master at Suzuka, taking no fewer than eight poles at the track.